Updated: June 2019

 Cost: From Approx R70pp | GPS: -30.032827, 30.900760 | Phone: +27 82 800 1431 |Website

-GoBananaz is a children’s adventure park and party venue for kiddies up to 12 years old.
-There is a air gym, Ferris wheel, water slides, foofy swing and play court a great way to entertain the kids on the weekends and holidays.
+GoBananaz is a children’s adventure park and party venue for kiddies under 12.
+There is an Air Gym Ariel Obstacle Course, Ferris Wheel, Heated Pool, Water Slides, Zip Line, Climbing wall and more.
+A great way to entertain the kids on the weekends and holidays.

-Cost: From Approx R80 per child | GPS: -30.066415, 30.876951 |Phone: +27 84 565 2116 | Website
+Cost: From Approx R90 per child | GPS: -30.066415, 30.876951 |Phone: +27 84 565 2116 | Website

 Stroll through the Assagay garden centre.
 They offer wholesale plants, flowers nursery, wrought iron garden decor and furniture.
 There is also a pizza restaurant next door.